CTA Banner CTA Banner

 API (Application Programming Interface)

-A software interface that enables different applications—such as your accounting software and the FTA’s platforms—to exchange data automatically.
+A software interface that allows different applications such as your accounting software and the FTA’s platforms to exchange data automatically.
 APIs power real-time communication, eliminating manual tasks.

 ERP (Enterprise Resource Planning) System

-A centralized business management tool that often integrates with e-invoicing modules.
+A centralised business management tool that often integrates with e-invoicing modules.
 It can automatically generate invoices, apply digital signatures, and transmit them to recipients or the FTA.

 QR Code (Quick Response Code)